jinyangjy/Building-a-File-Utility/README.md

 In order to increase the difficulty of the task, the system() library function, and any library functions which spawns new process(s) from the program.
 This allows us to interact with services of the operating system directly.

-Summary of all command-linee arguments and their functionalities: <br />
+Summary of all command-line arguments and their functionalities: <br />
 Sourcefile  <br />
 Allows user to input a path for the sourcefilee to diplay/copy.
 Sourcefile must appear immediateely after the command (e.g. ./filetil sourcefile) <br />
 -a destfile <br />